Ahsan-20/CodeClauseInternship_Mask_Detection/README.md

 ## Building the Model

-The model architecture is based on a pre-trained MobileNetV2 model, which acts as a feature extractor.
-The custom head layers are constructed to suit the mask detection task, including average pooling, flattening, dense layers, and dropout to prevent overfitting.
-The final output layer employs a sigmoid activation function for binary classification.
+We load a pre-trained MobileNetV2 model as the base model.
+MobileNetV2 is a popular convolutional neural network architecture that is often used as a feature extractor.
+The base model's top (fully connected) layers are removed since we'll replace them with our custom head layers.
+We construct the custom head layers that are specific to our mask detection task.
+These layers include average pooling, flattening, dense (fully connected) layers, and a dropout layer to prevent overfitting.
+The final output layer has a single neuron with a sigmoid activation function, which is suitable for binary classification tasks like mask detection.
+The base model's layers are frozen to prevent their weights from being updated during training.
+We'll fine-tune these layers later if necessary.

 ## Compiling and Training the Model

 The model is compiled using the Adam optimizer with a low learning rate and weight decay.
-Binary cross-entropy is chosen as the loss function for the binary classification task.
-The training process involves iterating through the training data for a fixed number of epochs while updating the model's weights to minimize the loss.
+We use binary cross-entropy as the loss function since we have a binary classification task.
+The fit function is used to train the model.
+We provide the training generator and specify the number of steps per epoch.
+The number of steps is calculated as samples // batch_size, ensuring that each image is used once per epoch.
+The model is trained for a fixed number of epochs (in this example, 20).
+During each epoch, the training data is iterated through multiple times, and the model's weights are updated to minimize the loss.

 ## Evaluating the Model and Saving it